-Bouldering is one the three disciplines of sport climbing.
+Bouldering is one the three disciplines of sports climbing.

 What is Bouldering?